ipfs/community/projects/stonent.md

 Stonent helps NFT-artists fight with intellectual property theft.
 We use neural network to detect plagiarism of NFT ERC1155 tokens directly in blockchain using Chainlink oracles.

 ## Use of IPFS, Filecoin and Libp2p
-We download NFTs from IPFS and indexed it via NN.
+We download NFTs from IPFS and indexed it via neural network placed on chainlink external adapter.

 ## Project Status
 under development